Aboudoc/Compound/README.md

 Now we can estimate the balance of the token that we supply

-### Function
+## Function estimateBalanceOfUnderlying

 1. Return balance of underlying token using balance of `cToken` and `exchangeRate`

 You must take into consideration decimals (wbtc = 8 decimals)

-We actually don't have to write this function because compound provides the same function called `balanceOfUnderlying`
+**We actually don't have to write this function because compound provides the same function called `balanceOfUnderlying`**

-### Function balanceOfUnderlying
+## Function balanceOfUnderlying

 Calculates and returns the amount of token that we supplied into compound.

 We'll see that these two function returns numbers really close to each other

-### Function redeem
+## Function redeem

 To claim the token and the interest